 SSDs come in two variants: SATA and NVMe.
 Only SSHD comes with SATA.

-In the following test, we compared a 240 GB Seagate SSD device that was released in 2013 with a 2016 version 2 TB Seagate Firecuda SSHD.
-Our test SSD device is ranked 404th out of 1026 SSDs, whereas the SSHD device is ranked 71st out of 1015.
+In this test, we compared a much lower-ranked, older release, Samsung SSD, with a 2 TB Seagate Firecuda SSHD.
+The SSD device is ranked 1053 out of 1058 SSDs, while the SSHD device is ranked 55th out of 277 hard disks.

-As per the results, even an older, lower-ranked SSD device clocks much higher read speeds (3.2 times more) and write speeds (2.7 times more) compared to a newer, high-ranked SSHD device.
-This means if raw speed is your only determiner, even an older SSD device is ahead of a newer SSHD device.
+Examining the benchmark performance results, even an older, lower-ranked SSD device clocks much higher read-and-write speeds (3.2 times more) compared to a newer, high-ranked SSHD device.

-A gaming website, Eurogamer, tested load times for four heavy-duty games on a common test bench (e.g. same CPU speed).
-For this comparison, they used OCZ Trion 100 (an SATA-based SSD), Seagate Firecuda 2 TB SSHD (as above), and a 500 GB HDD stock drive.
+A gaming website, Eurogamer, tested load times for four heavy-duty games on a common test bench (i.e. same CPU speed).
+For this comparison, they used OCZ Trion 100 (a SATA-based SSD), Seagate Firecuda 2 TB SSHD (as above), and a 500 GB HDD stock drive.

 As shown here, in the first load time comparison, the SSD was consistently ahead of SSHD across all games.
 With SSHD, the initial application loading time in these games lags behind because they are launched from the HDD component.

-To illustrate the boot data comparison, we will check the testing results by Seagate for their own HDD, SSHD, and SSD products run on an Intel Core i5 processor and Windows 7.
+To illustrate the boot data comparison, we will check the testing results by Seagate for its own HDD, SSHD, and SSD products run on an Intel Core i5 processor and Windows 7.
 They used a 7200 RPM HDD, a Seagate Desktop SSHD, and an Intel 320 SSD.
-The boot times (shown in the second vertical bar) are similar here for both SSHD and SSD because only the flash component is at use.
+The boot times (shown in the second panel) are similar here for both SSHD and SSD, as only the flash component is at use.
 In terms of application load testing time (first panel), the SSHD device is just a few seconds behind the SSD.

 There is a widespread belief that SSD storage wears out over time because the NAND cell gets degraded over each use (similar to USB drives).
 That is actually true for earlier models, but later generation designs have lower failure rates.
 Today’s commercially available SSDs are far more durable for a realistic life cycle.

-For SSD, an important life expectancy parameter is TBW (Terabytes written) which indicates the terabytes of data you can write to the disk in its lifetime.
+For SSD, an important life expectancy parameter is TBW (Terabytes written), which indicates the terabytes of data you can write to the disk in its lifetime.
 Consider the following Barracuda SSD 500 GB with 320 TBW.
 Even if a user writes 100 GB data every single day (extremely unlikely in a consumer environment), it will take 8.7 years to reach this SSD’s life expectancy.
 Indeed, the most recent estimates put the age limit for SSDs around 10 years, but the latest SSD models can easily go longer than that.

 This refers to a software-controlled power on/off cycle.
-Even if you restarted and booted your SSHD system 150 times a day continuously (extremely unlikely in a consumer environment), the SSHD should last 10.9 years, which is higher than SSD.
+Even if you restarted and booted your SSHD system 150 times a day continuously (extremely unlikely in a consumer environment), the SSHD should last 10.9 years.
 In reality, SSHD lasts even after its load/unload cycle rating has been crossed.
 Its failure rate due to program cycles is much less because it uses both the SSD and HDD portions more efficiently than if they were separate.

 If storage space is all you need, you can also make use of a combo of SSD and HDD (as a secondary drive).
-The SSD is for system files and applications, while the HDD is for storing backup like your photos, media files, etc.
+The SSD is for system files and applications, while the HDD is for storing backups, such as your photos, media files, etc.